polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/04 - License terms.md

 worth money?
 If your answer is no to the previous question, please let me hire you, such that you can work for me for free! ;)

+In addition to that you get the right to create closed source software with a proprietary license, you also get lots of other things - Such as professional support, access to private support, additional modules which I only distribute to developers with a proprietary license, etc, etc, etc.

 > Free as in Freedom, _not_ as in Free Beer!

 ### The GPL license terms